Tools and Methods for Digital Technology

 Class Website and Blackboard

 Most information for this class will be provided on the class website, and as hand-outs in class.
 Check this website weekly for the most up-to-date information.
-Blackboard will only be used to assign grades, administer quizzes, and to hand in files for the three major projects assigned for the course.
+Blackboard will only be used to assign grades and administer quizzes.
 For the most part, Blackboard will not remind you when items are due for this class.

 – – – – –